Boat and Boat Motor Taxes

 - sales by the builder of a ship of eight or more tons displacement of fresh water and used exclusively and directly in a commercial enterprise;

-- materials, equipment and machinery that become component parts (such as fuel filters, batteries, fire extinguishers, lifestyle, towing gear) of a ship or vessel of eight or more tons displacement and used exclusively and directly in a commercial enterprise (including commercial fishing and taking paying passengers out for pleasure fishing);
+- materials, equipment and machinery that become component parts (such as fuel filters, batteries, fire extinguishers, life preservers, towing gear) of a ship or vessel of eight or more tons displacement and used exclusively and directly in a commercial enterprise (including commercial fishing and taking paying passengers out for pleasure fishing);

 - materials and labor used in repairing, renovating or converting a ship or vessel of eight or more tons displacement and used exclusively and directly in a commercial enterprise;